Skip to Content

 Finished Smoked Whole Chicken cut up and ready to serve!

-Tips for Smoking a Whole Chicken
+Tips For Smoking Chicken

 Make sure to let the chicken sit with the seasonings for at least 8 hours before cooking it for maximum flavor and crispy skin, as this process acts like a dry brine.